 Faculty and Staff:

-The Earth, Wind and Fire lab is directed by Dr. Jen Pierce and administered by Kerry Weppner.
-The Lab Manger is Jenna Duffin.
-Please contact jennaduffin[at]u.boisestate.edu if you have any questions about our facilities.
+The Earth, Wind and Fire lab is directed by Dr. Jen Pierce and Dr. David Huber.
+Our Lab Manager is Bill Fruetel.
+Please contact Jen Pierce for questions about the lab and its facilities.

 Tanzila Hanif, Zahra Ghahremani, Danielle Marquette, Abigail Axness, Kerry Molina, Kyle LaCoursiere

 Mike Poulos –